Yara1411/WebCrawler/README.md

 ## Running the program

-To run the Web Crawler, use the following command: python3 WebCrawler.py https://website.com depth
+To run the Web Crawler, use the following command: python3 WebCrawler.py https://website.com maximum_depth (optional)

 ## Requirements

 - Python 3.6 or higher
-- Compatible with MacOS, Linux, and Windows operating systems.